Shawshank redemption character analysis

 maybe I just don’t want to.

-The last but definitely not the least metaphor of the image of Andy Dufresne put through the very ‘distance’, the way that he had to make through.
-It had always been something more than just five hundred yards of sewers: a price, that a number of Shawshank inmates would pay for freedom.
-This distance through excrements had been preceded with nineteen subsequent years of shoveling the tunnel.
-What is more, every effort and humiliation, nineteen years of self-cultivation: all these made the light at the end of the tunnel possible.
+Last but not least, the metaphor of the image of Andy Dufresne put through the very ‘distance’, the way that he had to make it through.
+It had always been something more than just five hundred yards of sewers—a price that many Shawshank inmates would have paid for freedom.
+This distance through excrement had been preceded by nineteen subsequent years of shoveling the tunnel.
+What is more, every effort and humiliation, nineteen years of self-cultivation—all these made the light at the end of the tunnel possible.

-500 yards of sewers and the light in the end of the tunnel
+500 yards of sewers and the light in the end of the tunnel: Shawshank redemption metaphor

 The Shawshank Redemption movie analysis

-Upon a closer view, the character of ELLIS BOYD REDDING should be regarded as the protagonist of the story at least equal to Andy Dufresne.
-Apart from some obvious bookish patterns of ‘one of the main characters in a story’ or ‘an active participant of the event’, RED, just as much as ANDY, ‘has the most urgent dramatic want’.
+Upon a closer view, the character of Ellis Boyd Redding should be regarded as the protagonist of the story, at least equal to Andy Dufresne.
+Apart from some obvious bookish patterns of ‘one of the main characters in a story’ or ‘an active participant in the event’, RED, just as much as ANDY, has the most urgent dramatic want.
 Conversely, these late characteristics of a protagonist are conventionally beyond the general guess.
-Red makes the most of his unchallenged (indeed he has competitors) authority among the inmates and luxuriates with his own profitableness and status within complex prison hierarchy.
-In Shawshank he is the man, who can get you almost anything you want; a sovran, who accepts bets and runs an invisible book; makes 20% on every settlement and Red is obviously the one with no shortage in cigarettes.
-It may look, that he expresses a frigid tolerance toward the late denial of early release and makes his way through the prison courtyard as a king of this place.
-As early as after forty years of imprisonment, Redding would call himself an ‘institutional man’, yet man’s sense of himself had always been his ‘urgent dramatic want’.
+Red makes the most of his unchallenged (indeed, he has competitors) authority among the inmates and luxuriates with his profitableness and status within the complex prison hierarchy.
+In Shawshank, he is the man who can get you almost anything you want; a sovran, who accepts bets and runs an invisible book, makes 20% on every settlement; and Red is the one with no shortage of cigarettes.
+It may look like he expresses a frigid tolerance toward the late denial of early release and makes his way through the prison courtyard as a king of this place.
+As early as forty years of imprisonment, Redding would call himself an ‘institutional man’, yet man’s sense of himself had always been his ‘urgent dramatic want’.

 Yes, sir.
 Absolutely.
 I’ve learned